sisrfeng/sk/千行文件skim.vim的说明.md

 call skim#run({'options': ['--reverse', '--prompt', 'C:\Program Files\']})
 ```

-When `window` entry is a dictionary, fzf will start in a popup window.
+When `window` entry is a dictionary, skim will start in a popup window.
 The
 following options are allowed:

 - Required: